RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation

 \bstart{\textsc{New Metric} recommendations} Metrics can contextualize one another, and while some of these relationships are foreseeable when constructing a narrative, we anticipate that there may be value in suggesting relationships serendipitously.
 To this end, \remixtape~recommends charts featuring metrics that are not yet on the canvas.

 \istart{Recommendations for a partially constructed scene} In cases where a new \vizcard~is added to a scene containing other populated \vizcards, \remixtape~recommends charts of other metrics that complement those already in the scene.
 Specifically, \remixtape~iterates through available metrics and identifies those exhibiting trends that are similar to those in \vizcards~already in the scene.
 For instance, in \cref{fig:teaser}, a chart of \metric{New Listings} is recommended because its trend is most similar to that of \metric{Homes Sold}, shown in the scene's penultimate card.
-To detect similarity, the system computes the Pearson's correlation coefficient ($r$) between a metric's values and those displayed in the preceding \vizcard, recommending metrics with the highest $|r|$ (\ie the most strongly or inversely correlated metrics).
+To detect similarity, the system computes the Pearson's correlation coefficient ($r$) between a metric's values and those displayed in the preceding \vizcard, recommending metrics with the highest $|r|$.

 \istart{Recommendations for a new scene} If other scenes containing populated \vizcards~are present in the canvas, \remixtape~suggests broadening the narrative by recommending charts of unused metrics that exhibit a high variance over time.